-There’s a danger of the day getting off to a rough start when you get a press release opening like this:
+There’s a danger of the day getting off to a rough start when you get a press release like this:

 HP and VMware, Inc. today announced plans to collaborate to deliver the industry’s first federated network solution.
 This solution is designed to provide customers unified automation of, and visibility into, their physical and virtual data centre networks, enabling business agility and improving business continuity.

-Just what could this possibly mean?
+What could this possibly mean?

 It goes on a bit like the example above.
 Wading through the stodge, I get the impression there’s a software defined network in there somewhere.
 I could insult my readers intelligence and regurgitate this nonsense.